Jisung-P91/Jisung-P91.github.io/index.md

 I have limited knowledge in this field, so I decided to commit to blogging 1 paper everyday

+## **Blog #9 Base editor screens for in situ mutational scanning at scale - continued part 3**
+*2023-08-05*

+Still reading this comprehensive review on the base editor scanning and finally done.

+Continuing from the last post on the limitation of using BEs for pooled screening.
+One big challenge is the bystander mutation which is an inevitable outcome of processivity of the base editing that covers +4 to +8 window for editing.
+In addition to multiple C->T/A->G mutations within the expected window, the edges of the window (+9 to +11 nt), commonly at the TA and TC motifs, can be subject to the editing.
+This is termed out-of-window bystander mutation.
+These out-of-window mutations can be more pronounced in the screening format as the rare mutations might give a fitness benefits thus enriching the sgRNA by bias.

+The prevention of the screening bias on the rare mutations can be done by transient expression of the base editor through electroporation which is known to lead to shorter half-life compared with lentiviral (would be stably expressing the protein) or mRNA/plasmid-based delivery.
+Alternatively, ABE9, which has ~ 2 nt editing window, should address the unwanted bystander mutations.
+However, when the editing window is shortened, that often leads to lower editing efficiency/limited access to desired mutation due to absence of PAM.
+This can potentially be address by the PAM-less Cas9 variant.
+This however could lead to many off-target?
+Another option is to use an imperfect gRNA, which will be even more imperfect after the base editing is finished.

 ## **Blog #8 Base editor screens for in situ mutational scanning at scale - continued part 2**
 *2023-08-04*